 In layman’s language this is explained below:

-As an example, Free Excel software for automatic calculation of MKT of multiple data loggers we will consider that a medicine which has to be maintained between 2-8 °C is transported for 10 hours.
+As an example, with Free Excel software for automatic calculation of MKT of multiple data loggers, we will consider that medicine that has to be maintained between 2-8 °C is transported for 10 hours.
 A temperature data logger is kept inside the box for recording the temperature continuously.
 At the end of the transportation, the recorded temperature data is downloaded and verified.
-At this point suppose that the temperature has gone above 8 °C couple of times and below 2°C couple times.
-As the medicine is always to be kept between 2 and 8°C, you are not sure whether the medicine is acceptable or not since the temperature has gone above 8°C few times or below 2°C few times for different durations.
+At this point suppose that the temperature has gone above 8 °C a couple of times and below 2°C a couple of times.
+As the medicine is always to be kept between 2 and 8°C, you are not sure whether the medicine is acceptable or not since the temperature has gone above 8°C a few times or below 2°C a few times for different durations.
 In this case, you can check the MKT value of the 10 hours period and if the MKT value is within 2-8°C, the medicine is still considered to have retained all its properties.

 Hence MKT for a substance can be defined as the calculated value derived from the complete recording over a specified period of time.
 If this value is within the permitted values, the substance is still considered to be safe.

-How to Manually calculate Mean Kinetic Temperature in Excel Sheet?
+How to Calculate Mean Kinetic Temperature Manually in Excel Sheet?

 Manual calculation Step by Step